Graphic Design Services

 Meet Edwina

 I’m a graphic designer with over 25 years of experience in print and online media.
 I’ve worked with organizations from a wide range of causes—from food insecurity and homelessness, to animal welfare and the arts.
 I’ve also enjoyed working with small businesses.
 My specialties include magazines, newsletters, and annual reports, as well as event promotional materials and donor appeals.
 I am also skilled at photo editing and retouching.
-Formerly from the Seattle area, I’m now based in Port Angeles, WA and serve Pacific Northwest and national clients.
+Formerly from the Seattle area, I’m now based in Port Angeles, WA and serve Olympic Peninsula, Pacific Northwest, and Rocky Mountain clients.